jsfalk/acer_r_intro/README.md

-# acer_r_intro
+# UIC ACER Tutorials

-materials for UIC ACER intro R workshop
+This repository containts materials for tutorials run by UIC ACER.